gutorres93/credit_risk_classification/index.md

 ## Metrics

-For this project the metrics that were analyzed to see the performance of the model were the precision, recall and f1-score because are the most common and appropriate metrics that can be used in a classifaction models.
-For the comparison and selection of the best model it was uses the f1-score in the GridSearchCV algorithm, because it is a harmonic mean between the precesion and the recall.
+For this project the metrics that were analyzed to see the performance of the model were the precision, recall and f1-score because are the most common and appropriate metrics that can be used in the classification models.
+For the comparison and selection of the best model it was uses the f1-score in the GridSearchCV algorithm, because it is a harmonic mean between the precesion and the recall metrics.

 ## Modelling and evaluation